API

 Copy to another Probe instance.

-Note: device_channel_indices is not copied and contact_ids is not copied
+Note: device_channel_indices are not copied and contact_ids are not copied

 Create planar contour automatically based on probe contact positions.